 5 Female Pop Art Artists You Never Heard About

 Welcome to the third article in our series about Pop Art!
 We hope you have enjoyed them so far.
-We previously talked about Pop Art: Before | British vs American and Pop Art: Now | A Global Snapshot: from Hirst to Kusama.
+We previously discussed Pop Art: Before | British vs American and Pop Art: Now | A Global Snapshot: from Hirst to Kusama.
 Here, we are discussing female pop artists you’ll likely never heard of until now.
-Before we dive in, let’s briefly recap on the origins of Pop Art when it emerged in the UK and US in the 1950s.
+Before diving in, let’s briefly recap the origins of Pop Art when it emerged in the UK and US in the 1950s.

 Pop Art is widely regarded as an art movement that sourced inspiration from the everyday; incorporating images from both the ‘popular’ and ‘commercial’ culture of the present day - such as logos, advertising and television.
-By doing this, it not only provided a social critique on mass-production and consumerism, but it also presented a direct challenge to the traditional ‘Fine Arts’ in terms of both its subject matter and aesthetics.
+By doing this, it not only provided a social critique on mass production and consumerism, but it also presented a direct challenge to the traditional ‘Fine Arts’ in terms of both its subject matter and aesthetics.
 Consequently, the impact Pop Art had, and continues to have on us as a society (and the art world), means it has since become one of the styles most commonly associated with modern art to date.

 Not long after Pop Art emerged, the Women's Liberation Movement started in the Western world to combat the patriarchy and fight for gender equality.
 Even though a lot has been achieved since then, it still feels like the playing field is far from level, especially for female pop artists.
-So, to help even the scores, we’ve compiled a list of some of the key women pop artists who made significant contributions to the movement, despite not achieving widespread fame and recognition…
+So, to help even the scores, we’ve compiled a list of some of the key women pop artists who made significant contributions to the movement, despite not achieving widespread fame and recognition.

 Pauline Boty